Thiyasara-github/JAVA--Phone-Shop--Using-OOP-Concepts/README.md

 1. **Download MySQL Connector/J**:

-   You can download MySQL Connector/J from the following links based on your preferences:
+   You can download MySQL Connector/J from the following links based on your preferences Or use the given connectors in the repository:

    - [Download MySQL Connector/J 8.0.17](https://dev.mysql.com/downloads/connector/j/8.0.html)
    - [Download MySQL Connector/J 5.0.7](https://dev.mysql.com/downloads/connector/j/5.0.html)